How to Plant, Grow, and Care for Dame’s Rocket

 This member of the mustard family develops four-inch seed pods filled with pitted brown seeds.
 When the pods dry, they easily break open to set seed onto the ground.
 Its root system is shallow, comprised of a taproot surrounded by a tangle of rough secondary roots.

-Dame’s rocket is similar to several other plants, like garlic mustard and phlox.
-However, there are some prominent differences between our topic here and Phlox paniculata and garlic mustard.
-Garlic mustard also has some distinctly garlicly leaves.
+Dame’s rocket resembles several other plants, like garlic mustard and phlox.
+However, there are some prominent differences between our topic and Phlox paniculata and garlic mustard.
+Garlic mustard also has some distinctly garlicky leaves.
 Crush one to identify whether or not it’s a dame’s rocket.

 Is Dame’s Rocket Invasive?